-We said: Winner of the Man Booker Prize in 1978, this is a story of strange obsessions and reflection which haunt Charles Arrowby who retires from London’s glittering theatre world to an isolated home by the sea.
+We said: Winner of the Man Booker Prize in 1978, Iris Murdoch's book is the story of strange obsessions and reflection which haunt Charles Arrowby, who retires from London’s glittering theatre world to an isolated home by the sea.
 An unforgettable story, beautifully told.

 You said: This book left me speechless, while reading and after reading and I still can't find the words to describe why it is one of the most impressive pieces of writing I have ever read.

-We said: Both the book and 1972 film adaptation became global phenomena with this searing portrayal of New York’s Mafia underworld.
+We said: Both Mario Puzo's book and 1972 film adaptation became global phenomena with this searing portrayal of New York’s Mafia underworld.
 A powerful story of tradition, blood, honour and of course, family allegiance.

 You said: This novel teaches the reader about the strengths and failures of human nature.